lowsound42/blog/content/posts/escalator.md

 ### Excuse me, whatever the fuck do you mean?

 What I mean is that so called "AI" is the Escalator.
 I'm just going to ignore the fact that what is referred to as a monolithic AI is actually a myriad set of technologies.
 LLM's have taken over the concept and when people say AI now they kind of just mean one of these LLM's.
-Whatever, I'm just going to say AI and you, the reader, can substitute whatever you want in there, it doesn't matter.
+Whatever, I'm just going to say AI and you, the reader, can substitute whatever you want in there.

 What matters is the idea.
 AI is supposed to make us better and quicker but people are standing on the escalator.
 Instead of being better and quicker, we're feeding things into the machine and regurgitating what it tells us.